Dayboro Smart Watering Calculator

 | Sweet Potato | Low | 5 | 30% |

-The Best Time to Water in Southeast Queensland
+The best time to water in Southeast Queensland

-- Less evaporation: Morning temperatures are lower, humidity is higher, and wind is typically calm.
+- Less evaporation.
+Morning temperatures are lower, humidity is higher, and wind is typically calm.
 More of your water reaches the roots instead of evaporating off the soil surface.

-- Disease prevention: Watering in the evening leaves foliage wet overnight, which promotes fungal diseases like powdery mildew and downy mildew — both common in Dayboro's humid conditions.
+- Disease prevention.
+Watering in the evening leaves foliage wet overnight, which promotes fungal diseases like powdery mildew and downy mildew.
+Both common in Dayboro's humid conditions.
 Morning watering gives foliage time to dry during the day.

-- Plant physiology: Plants open their stomata (leaf pores) during the day to photosynthesise.
+- Plant physiology.
+Plants open their stomata (leaf pores) during the day to photosynthesise.
 Having water available at the start of the day means they can function efficiently from sunrise.

-Calculation Steps
+Calculation steps

-- Base need: Each crop has a weekly litres-per-plant requirement at baseline conditions (average summer ET of 5 mm/day).
+- Base need: each crop has a weekly litres per plant requirement at baseline conditions (average summer ET of 5mm/day).

-ET to the baseline:
+today's ET to the baseline:

-adjusted = base × (ET_actual / 5.0) - Temperature adjustment: Hot days (above 30°C) add 30% to account for plant stress; cool days (below 18°C) reduce by 20%.
+adjusted = base × (ET_actual / 5.0) - Temperature adjustment: hot days (above 30°C) add 30% to account for plant stress.
+Cool days (below 18°C) reduce by 20%.

-- Rainfall credit: Actual rainfall is subtracted from the calculated need.
-Only effective rainfall counts — heavy downpours where most water runs off are discounted by 50%.
+- Rainfall credit: actual rainfall is subtracted from the calculated need.
+Only effective rainfall counts.
+Heavy downpours where most water runs off are discounted by 50%.

 Formula